Kazakh Steppe: Setting

 The Pontic Steppe lies to the west and northwest.
 To the north and northeast of the Kazakh Steppe lies the Kazakh forest steppe, an ecoregion of pine groves interspersed with grasslands that forms a transition between the Kazakh steppe and the forests of Siberia.
 To the south lies the Kazakh semi-desert and the Kazakh upland ecoregions.
 The Kokshetau Massif in north-central Kazakhstan harbors an enclave of the Kazakh upland, distinct from the Kazakh steppe which surrounds it at lower elevations.

 Climate

 The region has a semi-arid, continental climate.
 Most of the area falls under the cool semi-arid (BSk) classification under the Köppen climate classification system, although the moister north is classed as humid continental (Dfa/Dfb).
 The steppe receives between 200 and 400 mm of precipitation in an average year, with more falling in the northern areas.
 Average maximum temperatures range from 20 to 26 C in July, and from −12 to −18 C in January.
 Very high winds sweep across the plains at times.

 Flora

 Because of low rainfall, the steppe has few trees, and consists of mostly grasslands and large, sandy areas.
 Typical vegetation includes feathergrass (Stipa), wormwood (Artemisia (genus)), and fescue (Festuca).
+In parts of the steppe, woody plant encroachment is observed.